Richard Caple, immediate

 While not a significant factor in this particular event, emergency lighting has become a focus of attention for many building owners, occupiers and employers.
 An event of this scale highlights and reminds everyone of the importance of providing, testing and maintaining effective life safety systems.
 Emergency lighting is a critical life safety system but providing a compliant solution is often time-consuming, complex and expensive.
 To quote a colleague: “often just enough is done.”
 But is “just enough” enough?
 Emergency lighting must follow a process of consultation, collaborative design and rigorous maintenance and testing.

 One of the most important parts of emergency lighting is consultation.
 Without communication between all of the relevant parties, those responsible for the design of a system stand very little chance of producing a compliant scheme.
 The consultation phase creates the forum for key stakeholders to engage and develop a better understanding of the type of building, its intended use, the type of people using it, periods of use, risks and emergency strategies.
+They are covered in the course of EL Paso CPR Classes.

 These are all important factors and are identified in IS3217:2013 + A1:2017.
 Often, however, these consultations do not take place.
 This leads to assumptions and estimates, which in my experience are often never reviewed or questioned, potentially leading to an ineffective system.